maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 {% endhighlight %}

 ## ManiaScript in the Manialink
-You can use some ManiaScript in your Manialink too and even to have access to few script elements directly in your Manialink or in the ManiaScript of the Manialink.
+You can use some ManiaScript in your Manialink too and even have access to few script elements directly in your Manialink or in the ManiaScript of the Manialink.

-Please note that you can't use some of the ManiaScript functions and variable while you're in a Manialink.
+Please note that you can't use some of the ManiaScript functions and variables while you're in a Manialink.

 First to use some ManiaScript in your Manialink, you have to write the ManiaScript code after the Manialink code like this: